 Wisconsin Network for Research Support (WINRS)

-WINRS aims to enhance health research reach and relevance while reducing inequities.
+WINRS can help you engage the community in a way that is meaningful and beneficial to both your research team and community members.
 They provide consultation services for all research stages, including community engagement strategies and advisory board facilitation.
 They connect researchers with community advisors like Community Advisors for Research Design and Strategies (CARDS) and Board of Older Adult Advisors(BOAA).
 They offer a free initial consultation to explore partnership opportunities and provide assistance with meeting planning, budgeting, and engagement activities.

 Resources & Tools